gardener/gardener/docs/proposals/20-ha-control-planes.md

 | shoot--garden--aws-ha2-etcd-compaction-z1-6bd58-8qzln | CrashLoopBackOff | 12m |
 | shoot--garden--aws-ha2-etcd-compaction-z1-6bd58-9ffc7 | Terminating | 3d|

-MCM attempts to delete the machines and since it is unable to the machines transition to `Terminating` state and are stuck there.
-It subsequently attempts to launch new machines which also fails and these machines transition to `CrashLoopBackOff` state.
+MCM attempts to delete the machines and since it is unable to do so, the machines transition to `Terminating` state and are stuck there.
+It subsequently attempts to launch new machines, which also fails, and these machines transition to `CrashLoopBackOff` state.

 </details>